themepixels/select2-skins/README.md

 Select2 Skins
 =============

-A css skins for select2 with sizes and colors.
+A css skins for select2 version: 3.5.2 with sizes and colors.

 ## Dependencies